sut-ai/notes/notebooks/advanced_heuristics/index.md

 h' = min(S'), h = min(S) &and; S &SubsetEqual; S' &and; &forall; s, s': if s &SubsetEqual; s' &#8658; min(s') &le; min(s) &#8658; h' &le; h

+As you may have understood, S is a subset of S'.
+Therefore S' is a bigger Space than S that contains all elements of S. So, if you wanna calculate the minimum element of S', besides checking S elements, you should check more elements that aren't in S. So it's probable that you visit an element in S' which is less than the minimum of S. Therefore we can say min(S') is less than or equal to min(S).

  ***Example***